Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: RL training for Evolution of math agents

 This formulation provides a principled, probabilistically calibrated reward that accounts for uncertainty in the verification process.
 It naturally suppresses spurious signals from low-pass outcomes while preserving strong gradients for high-confidence valid solutions.

 In practice, we fix $n=4$, balancing verification cost and signal fidelity.
-Under this setting, $R(4,4) \approx 5.5$, corresponding to a 99.5\% dominance probability over the $R(0,4)=0$ baseline, with smoothly interpolated rewards for intermediate cases ($k=1,2,3$).
-By grounding the reward in a relative, distributional comparison rather than raw counts, our conjugate reward model effectively denoises PV feedback, ensuring that policy optimization aligns with latent reasoning quality rather than stochastic verification artifacts.
-This enables stable and meaningful reinforcement learning even in the presence of imperfect process-level supervision.
-The complete RL training process is demonstrated in Algorithm \ref{alg:training}.
+Under this setting, $R(4,4) \approx 0.996$, corresponding to a 99.6\% dominance probability over the completely invalid baseline.
+We set the reward of that baseline to zero and smoothly interpolate the rewards for intermediate cases ($k=1,2,3$).
+By grounding the reward in a relative, distributional comparison rather than raw counts, our conjugate reward model denoises PV feedback and aligns policy optimization with latent reasoning quality rather than stochastic verification artifacts.
+The complete RL training process is presented in Algorithm~\ref{alg:training}.